-Allergies vary and lead to an inflammatory reaction.
-E.g. drug allergies causing itchy skin, hives, rashes, wheezing, facial swelling and in severe cases anaphylaxis.
+Allergies vary and lead to an inflammatory reaction: i.e. drug allergies cause itchy skin, hives, rashes, wheezing, and facial swelling and in severe cases anaphylaxis.
 Food allergies, in addition to the above, can also cause diarrhoea, abdominal pain, headache and nausea.
-Other identified allergens include inhalants which can aggravate an existing condition like asthma and cause severe respiratory problems which can only be dealt with in hospital and need immediate action.
+Other identified allergens include inhalants which can aggravate an existing condition like asthma and cause severe respiratory problems which can only be dealt with in hospital and need prompt immediate action.

 Insect stings and foods can trigger anaphylaxis, a life-threatening condition that can cause the body to go into shock.
 Symptoms of anaphylaxis include a sudden drop in blood pressure, light-headedness, a rapid and weak pulse, severe shortness of breath, a skin rash, vomiting and nausea and loss of consciousness.
 You may not recognise the onset of your symptoms and the cause.
-However, as they progress, as symptoms may not be immediate, and continue to get worse it becomes more apparent you have a problem and need to seek help immediately.
+However, when they progress, as symptoms may not be immediate, and continue to get worse it becomes more apparent you have a problem and need to seek immediate help.

 Your doctor will discuss testing and treatment options with you.
 Allergy testing is done by collecting a sample of your blood.
-The sample is sent to a lab for full analysis.
+The sample is sent to a laboratory for full analysis.